Canadian Space Milestones

 Canadian industry, universities and students from across the country will test their experiments in a near space environment, thanks to the Canadian Space Agency's stratospheric balloon program, Stratos

-Canadian Space Agency participates in the 65th International Astronautical Congress (IAC) in Toronto
+The Canadian Space Agency (CSA) participates in the 65th International Astronautical Congress (IAC) taking place in Toronto from September 29 to October 3, 2014.

 The IAC is the premier and most comprehensive annual space conference in the world covering all areas of space activities.
-It attracts international participants from industry, academia and government.
+The conference attracts thousands of international participants from industry, academia and government.
 In addition to plenary and technical sessions, the IAC includes a large-scale exhibition where countries showcase their national capabilities and interests, and industries promote their products and services.
+Operating under the theme "Our World Needs Space," this year's Congress is hosted by the Canadian Aeronautics and Space Institute (CASI).

 SMAP (Soil Moisture Active Passive) is a NASA mission that helps track agricultural productivity and flood risk, and improve weather predictions.
 The Canadian Space Agency (CSA) is funding five Canadian universities (University of Toronto, University of Guelph, University of Manitoba, Université de Sherbrooke, Université INRS-Québec) that are working on the mission under the leadership of Environment Canada and Agriculture and Agri-Food Canada.
 SMAP measures the amount of water in the top 5 cm of soil everywhere on Earth's surface.
 The data improves the representation of energy, water and carbon cycles in Canadian environmental analysis and prediction systems using soil moisture and freeze/thaw data.
 NASA plans to release the first verified soil moisture data maps by May 2016 and verified freeze/thaw maps by July 2016.